 When it comes to rolling out new technology, it can be useful to assign a DRI, or directly responsible individual, for different aspects of the project (for example, you may want to ask a particularly tech-inclined paralegal to head up the change management aspect of implementing new software for staff).
 Depending on the size of your firm, the RACI model (deciding who is responsible, accountable, consulted, and informed) can also be useful for clarifying responsibilities.

-Tip: Want to see an example of a law firm successfully implementing new tech?
-See how Palace Law, a Tacoma-based personal injury firm with 22 staff members, implements new tech processes seamlessly.
+Read how Palace Law, a Tacoma-based personal injury firm with 22 staff members, successfully implements new tech processes seamlessly.

 8. Set clear expectations for apps used at work